Glossary

 The terms that will appear most often in primary sources and practice contexts are zazen (the sitting practice), koan (cases used in practice), dharma (the teaching, and phenomena generally), and sangha (community).
 These four cover most of what a beginner will encounter in reading the classical texts or attending a Zen center for the first time.

-Beyond those four, the term that most needs clarification for Western readers is kensho (or satori): the tradition uses these words to describe a specific, recognizable event in a practitioner’s training, not a vague mystical state.
+Beyond those, the term that most needs clarification for Western readers is kensho (or satori): the tradition uses these words to describe a specific, recognizable event in a practitioner’s training, not a vague mystical state.
 Understanding that kensho is not permanent, not final, and not the only significant event in a practitioner’s life corrects the most common Western misunderstanding of what Zen is aiming at.

 The school distinction — Rinzai versus Soto — matters most when choosing a teacher or center.
 Rinzai practice centers on koan work and dokusan; Soto practice centers on shikantaza and a somewhat different understanding of what practice is for.
 Most practitioners in the West encounter some blend of both approaches, since the lineages have mixed considerably since the 1960s.
+The physical context — the zendo (meditation hall), the bell signals, the occasional use of the kyosaku (encouragement stick) — will be unfamiliar at first but becomes legible quickly.

 What is the difference between kensho and satori?